Kirk H. Schulz, Ph.D.

-Enrollment set a record in fall 2012 with 24,378 students.
-Maintained K-State's long-time status as the top choice among Kansas high school graduating seniors for fall 2012.
+Enrollment set a record in fall 2014 with 24,766 students.
+Maintained K-State's longtime status as the top choice among Kansas high school graduating seniors for fall 2014.

 Schulz also holds the Kansas State University Leadership Professorship and represents the Big 12 Conference on the National Collegiate Athletic Association Division I Board of Directors.